DennisChiu211/Emoji-the-Lego-face/README.md

 Restruction:
 ![reconstruction](https://i.imgur.com/5UAcMcO.png)
-Though the results are not very good, but we can still generate the outputs that has most of features of original inputs.
+Though the results are not very good, but we can still generate the outputs that have most of features of original inputs.

 # Morphing
 After training the VAE of lego faces and emojis, we randomly choose 2 spots from lego faces and emojis in latent space and plot 10 new faces on the the line connecting these two points.
 Creating a morphing result between two faces.
 ![morphing](https://i.imgur.com/z0oLSh7.png)

 # Conclusion
+As you can see, the results of lego faces and emojis morhphing in VAE mode are not very satisfactory.
+Although most of the reconstructions of Lego faces and emojis are decent, the images obtained after the encoding and decoding process are not very clear.
+Therefore, the expression transformation for Lego characters also fails to achieve high-quality results.